spencermcbridemoore/vastai-ssh-jupyter-pytorch/docs/h200_residual_playbook.md

 The helper can target the entire sweep by omitting `--entries`, and `--skip-existing` prevents rerunning pairs whose JSONs are already present locally.

+### Optional: Multi-pass residual captures

+- **Enable with config only when needed.** Set `residual_compare.multi_pass.enabled: true` inside `configs/dev_config.yaml` (or `prod_config.yaml`) to run the four canonical embedding/LLM combinations per prompt: BB, BS, SB, SS.
+The runner now emits one prompt record per variant that contains both a `runs` section (single-model stats) and a `pairwise` section (the six BB/BS/… diffs).
+Since prompt fuzzing now defaults to `["identity"]`, storage stays roughly flat even though each prompt yields more structured data.
+Re-add `prompt_variants` entries if you still want perturbations.
+- **Analysis tooling understands the richer file.** Use `scripts/residual_report.py ... --record-type runs` to summarize per-run grids, or keep the default `pairwise` mode to review BB‑BS style diffs.
+Existing helpers such as `build_residual_grid` continue to work because the `pairwise` payload keeps the legacy schema.

 ## 4. Verify + teardown (`teardown`)